-After the welcome post, the first article I wanted to write about was one of the most important parts of the writing process: The Why & The What.
+After the welcome post, the first article I wanted to write about was one of the essential parts of the writing process: The Why & The What.

 Why do you write?

-For instance, I’ve been writing stories in my spare time since my early teens, but I never wanted to be a writer back then.
+I’ve been writing stories in my spare time since my early teens, but I never wanted to be a writer back then.
 I despised my English Language lessons and didn’t get English Literature at all (sorry fellow writers), so being an author was never an inspiration for me.
 Getting my imagination down on paper was fun though.
-Making my imagination come alive in a way that I enjoyed receiving it e.g. via books, was such a rush, a great release as the characters and stories I created became three-dimensional.
+Making my vision come alive in a way that I enjoyed receiving it, e.g. via books, was such a rush, a great release as the characters and stories I created became three-dimensional.
 I loved it.
 But whereas today I have come to appreciate the written word in most of its forms, wanting to be an author back then was akin to being a pop star.
-And let’s just say, that out of the two dream career options, I would have preferred to have become a pop star.
+And let’s say, that out of the two dream career options, I would have preferred to have become a pop star.
 Not now though.
 Nowadays being a pop star looks like too much hard work.
-Of course, no one says pop star anymore either so I suppose that goes against me, too.
+But of course, no one says pop star anymore either, so I suppose that goes against me, also.

-This is another question where you need to be honest with yourself, and one where you should identify with the answer before you start the next step of the writing process.
+Once you’ve put pen to paper, what then?
+What comes next?
+That’s another question you need to ask yourself.
+One where you need to be honest, and one where you should identify with the answer before you start the next step of the writing process.
 If we can’t be honest with ourselves, who can we be?

 There are different roads to travel depending on your answer, and that is why I find this question to be an important one.
 It doesn’t matter if you only want to keep the finished story to yourself, to read and fall into whenever you want to escape.
 That’s great.
-So is only wanting to write it to share with friends and family or a smaller audience.
-That is your personal choice and no one can take that away from you.
-But know that’s it’s also okay to want to write and get it out to the masses, to try to make a career out of it.
-There is no right answer, only a truthful one, because that’s when you can determine the next steps and focus on your journey, your vision and your strategy.
+So is just wanting to write it to share with friends and family or a smaller audience.
+That’s your personal choice, and no one can take that away from you.
+But know it’s also okay to want to write and get it out to the masses, to try to make a career out of it.
+There is no right answer, only a truthful one because that’s when you can determine the next steps and focus on your journey, your vision and your strategy.

 Good luck on your chosen journey!